 It’s also possible for a male to have too much testosterone.
 High testosterone levels can be problematic.
 Too much of this hormone can be the result of:

 Your doctor will usually order testosterone level tests if you’re a female and they suspect you have a high level of this hormone.
 Too much testosterone in a female can lead to:

 - irregular or absent menstrual periods

-Certain drugs can affect your testosterone levels.
-These could change the results of this test.
-Therefore, it is important to tell your doctor about all medications you are taking.
-Include both over-the-counter and prescription drugs.
+Certain drugs can affect your testosterone levels and change the results of a testosterone level test.
+It’s important to tell your doctor about all medications you’re taking, including over-the-counter and prescription drugs.
 Your doctor may ask you to stop certain drugs before your test.